NaveenKumarMaurya/datascience-project-portfolio/README.md

 We also found that Mexico has the highest count and rate of death.For more detail about the dataset please click on the image below

 [![](https://github.com/NaveenKumarMaurya/datascience-project-portfolio/blob/main/covid-19%20death%20map.png)](https://www.kaggle.com/dhruvildave/covid19-deaths-dataset)

+## Bank term deposit subscription:
+This is a imbalance classification based ML project where we are given a direct marketing campaign (phone call) dataset obtained from a bank.
+The data contains 3090 rows and each row refers to an individual customer record.
+The dataset contains 15 input attributes and one target or class label attribute (subscribed to term deposit).

+We used 8 classification algorithms to build our model on sklearn.
+Smote technique has been used to tackle the imbalance of the data using imblearn package.
+We got the best accuracy with Decision tree model accuracy =92% and f1-score =.93, after analysing the correlation and feature importance we got the'duration' is the most important factor to decide whether customer takes subscription or not.